 As shown in Fig. 1, the baseline repository layout/design comprises eight separate panels.
 Each panel hosts seven disposal rooms.
 The shortest lateral distance between the repository perimeter and the WIPP Disposal System block boundary (accessible environment) is 2.4 km.
-At the end of July 2000, Panels 1 and 2 had been fully excavated.
+Due to the creep nature of the salt, the facility is being mined in stages.
+Panels 1 and 2 have been mined and utilized at the present time.

-The current disposal scheme involves stacking CH-TRU waste containers or CH-TRU waste standardwaste boxes (SWBs) in the disposal rooms and placing the RH-TRU waste containers in cased, horizontal holes in the walls between the disposal rooms.
+The current disposal system involves stacking CH-TRU waste containers or CH-TRU waste standardwaste boxes (SWBs) in the disposal rooms and placing the RH-TRU waste containers in cased, horizontal holes in the walls between the disposal rooms.
 Bags containing granulated magnesium oxide (MgO) backfill are attached to the CH-TRUW waste containers and SWBs.
 The main purpose of the MgO backfill is to maintain stable chemical conditions to minimize actinide solubility in the disposal room during the 10,000-year regulatory period.
 According to the analyses conducted for WIPP, actinide solubility is the key to the safe long-term performance of the WIPP repository because all CH-TRU waste (more than 95 percent of the total TRU waste volume) is contained in short-lived containers.
 The MgO will also absorb brine and thereby reduce the amount of liquid available for radionuclide transport.

-The CBFO plans to remove all TRU waste from 17 of the 23 sites by the year 2006 and to remove the TRU waste from the remaining six sites by the year 2034.
-This schedule is based on current information on TRU waste for each site, and the availability of an effective and efficient wastecharacterization and transportation system that will facilitate up to 17 CH-TRUW shipments per week in 2002.
-Currently, CH-TRU waste shipments have not been able to achieve this shipment level.
-Thus, the CBFO is vigorously pursuing all available means to (a) comply with, modify and/or void some of the permit conditions considered by the CBFO as unnecessarily burdensome or risky, based on the related safety impact(s), and (b) enhance existing waste-characterization and shipment capabilities, also referred to as "filling the pipeline to WIPP".
+At the beginning of the project, the CBFO had planned to remove all TRU waste from 17 of the 23 sites by the year 2006 and to remove the TRU waste from the remaining six sites by the year 2034.
+This schedule was based on information on TRU waste for each site, and the availability of an effective and efficient waste-characterization and transportation system that would facilitate up to 17 CH-TRUW shipments per week.
+However, CH-TRU waste shipments have exceeded this shipment level.
+As many as 25 shipments per week was achieved, and the eventual goal is 34 shipments per week.
+Thus, it is felt that the accelerated schedule will enable the cleanup to occur earlier than originally planned.
+The CBFO continues to pursue all responsible means to (a) modify and/or void some of the permit conditions considered to be unnecessarily burdensome or risky, based on the related safety impacts, and (b) enhance existing waste-characterization and shipment capabilities, also referred to as "filling the pipeline to WIPP".

-THE WIPP SITE GEOLOGY
+THE SITE GEOLOGY